ziyiz/DIY-Sim-Racing-FFB-Pedal-Customed/README.md

 ## Joystick data stream
 The joystick/gamepad data is provided via three redundant channels
 1) Bluetooth
 2) 0V-3.3V output analog signal.
-Can be read by e.g. https://gp2040-ce.info/
+Can be read by e.g. https://gp2040-ce.info/.
+The pin 25 was used for analog output.
-3) vJoy gamecontroller (only available when SimHub runs).
+3) vJoy gamecontroller (only available when SimHub runs, also need enable control map plugin).